Jesse-Kerr/meetup_retentions/README.md

 Meetup provides plenty of information about how many people attend a particular event.
 However, I am more interested in whether those people come back.

 Can we calculate the *retention rate* of a particular Meetup group?
-I.e., if I attend an event with this group, will I come back?
+I.e., if I attend an event with this group, am I likely to come back?

 Will this average retention rate differ based off of Meetup category?